lando/laravel/docs/development.md

 lando destroy -y
 ```

-Note that the headers here are important and are defined in our `yarn generate:tests` script.
+Note that the headers here are important and are defined in our `npm run generate:tests` script.
 The _Start up tests_ header specifies things that should run before the main series of tests. _Verification commands_ is the main body of tests and is required. _Destroy tests_ specifies any needed clean up commands to run.

 If you check out the various READMEs in our [examples](https://github.com/lando/laravel/tree/main/examples) you will notice that they are all Leia tests.